-When S hits the fan, garbage collectors will be nowhere in sight, so you have to develop a disposal method that effectively and adequately gets rid of the trash, including your soiled pads or tampons.
+When S hits the fan, garbage collectors will be nowhere in sight, so you must develop a disposal method that effectively and adequately gets rid of the trash—your soiled pads or tampons included.

-Some ways to do this are by burning or burying waste.
-Burning garbage might not be the best for the environment, but it could only be your option when things go south.
+Burying or burning waste are two options.
+The latter might not be the best for the environment, but it may be your only choice when things go south.

 In a long-term disaster situation, your other choice is to bury all the filth to prevent the spread of diseases and keep rodents and wild animals away from your home or campsite.
 Having an entrenching tool in your survival cache will be extremely useful here.

-It’s highly likely that running water won’t be available after a major disaster, which is why storing water for sanitary purposes is essential when prepping emergency supplies.
+Running water likely won’t be available after a major disaster, which is why storing water for sanitary purposes is essential when prepping emergency supplies.
 Don’t just think about staying hydrated.

 Proper handwashing is a common practice of good personal hygiene, and you must observe it even when SHTF.

 It’s especially important during a disaster.
-If you can, wash your hands with soap and water first before handling a tampon or menstrual cup because you wanna reduce the risk of introducing germs to your genital area.
+If you can, wash your hands with soap and water first before handling a tampon or menstrual cup to reduce the risk of introducing germs to your genital area.
 If these aren’t available, rubbing alcohol or hand sanitizer will be fine.

 To preserve your feminine hygiene products, you have to store them properly and securely.
 In an SHTF scenario, water levels could rise and ruin your stockpile, so make sure you store your hygiene products at a safe height and seal them in a waterproof bag.